 DHR only grants extensions under extenuating circumstances.
 The permittee may not conduct further fieldwork for the next phase of the project until all outstanding deliverables are submitted to DHR.
 Permit holders who request a second extension must demonstrate progress towards completion in an interim report submitted to DHR.

-- Sending Forms to Master Site File (PDF)
+- Florida Master Site File Requirements (PDF)

-- Sending Artifacts to BAR Collections (PDF)
+- BAR Collections Requirements (PDF)